 Email is evolving!
-And 2019 has been an exciting year for everyone’s favorite method of digital communications.
+And 2020 has proven how crucial everyone’s favorite method of digital communications is.
 Sure, there’s plenty of people who now rely on team chat apps and instant messengers for both work and leisure, but with an estimated 347 billion daily emails predicted for 2023, email communication is only getting MORE popular.

 From the early days of basic Windows 1.0 email clients that were just rows of pixelated text to today’s slick and streamlined interfaces that provide a comprehensive suite of productivity tools, it seems that way we manage email on a day-to-day basis is changing fundamentally—the doors to the mailbox have been blown wide open.

 Today, of course, there’s still plenty of old favorites in the list of the best email apps of 2020.
 Those tried and tested workhorses of the email world, the big hitters of the tech scene, and the tiny email apps still plugging away with their dedicated fanbases.
 However, you might just see a few new kids on the block too.
 So, if you’re a long-time email lover looking for the best email app of 2020, you don’t need to look any further.
 We’ve got all the information you need to make an informed choice right here!

 Well, we couldn’t very well have a best email app list of 2020 without putting Spike on the top of the pile!
 And in fact, when we talk about the exciting new ways that email is evolving, we’re really thinking about Spike’s 21st-century approach to communications.
 Spike combines the open-silo communication power of email with the simplicity, convenience, and speed of chat.

 Offering a more responsive and progressive way to stay in touch, Spike rejuvenates the tired features seen in standard email services by eliminating dizzying headers and signatures so threads appear in chat-like form.
 It’s called Conversational Email and changes the way you view your email – literally!